 It did not end the dispute.
 The South began denying the right of slaves to own land and the threats of secession on both sides foreshadowed the secession of the South, prefiguring the Civil War.

-The Southern politician JC Calhoun claimed that a “state had the right to disobey any federal law if the state believed the law should harm his interests”.
+The Southern politician J.C.
+Calhoun claimed that a “state had the right to disobey any federal law if the state believed the law should harm his interests”.
 This was supported by the Southerners and it became known as the “States’ rights doctrine”.

-That claim was strongly denied by the North and by Webster, senator of Massachusetts who answered that “the power to decide if federal authority is right or wrong belongs to Supreme Court and not to independent states”.
+That claim was strongly denied by the North and by Webster, senator of Massachusetts who answered that “the power to decide if the federal authority is right or wrong belongs to Supreme Court and not to independent states”.